Pr1nceAli/Vehicle-Vault/README.md

 6. Create a user under the privileges tab with the information in config.js and select 'check all'.
 7. Open the project in an IDE and open a terminal.
 8. Move into the backend folder and then type 'npm start' and press enter
-9. If successfully setup, you will be connected to the database and can launch the webpages.
+9. If successfully set up, you will be connected to the database and can launch the webpages.

+## Development Platform

+1. VS Code & Intellij
+2. XAMPP
+3. MySQL
+4. Node.js
+5. Express.js
+6. HTML
+7. JavaScripit(JQuery)

+## Project Structure
+1. Front-end Folder: Contains HTML files and JQuery
+     - Example: Home.html
+3. Back-end Folder: Contains REST API, HTTPS methods, and config file to connect to database
+     - Example: index.js

 ## Authors
 - Aly Badr